 Grapes with Cotton Root Rot

-Grape cotton root rot is active in the summer months when soil temperatures are at least 80 F. (27 C.) and air temperature exceeds 104 F. (40 C.), usually in the months of August and September.
+Grape cotton root rot is active in the summer months when soil temperatures are at least 80 degrees F. (27 C.) and air temperature exceeds 104 degrees F. (40 C.), usually in the months of August and September.
 In these conditions, the fungus invades the vines through the roots and the plant dies because it is unable to take up water.

 Early symptoms of cotton root rot on grapevines include slight yellowing and spotting of the leaves, which turn bronze and wilt very quickly.
 This usually happens within a couple of weeks from the first visible signs of disease.
 If you aren’t sure, pull a vine and look for fungal strands on the roots.